Welcome to the Office of College Counseling

 How do I obtain a High School Transcript?

-Either the College Counselor or Registrar can pull a transcript for you—it depends on why you need the transcript:
+Either the College Counselor or Registrar can process a transcript for you—it depends on why you need the transcript:

-Note: We process transcript requests as quickly as possible, but please allow a minimum of 3-5 school days for unofficial transcripts and 7-10 school days for official transcripts to colleges.
+Note: We process transcript requests as quickly as possible, but please allow a minimum of 3-5 school days for unofficial transcripts and 7-10 school days for official transcripts.
 Before requesting a transcript, please review the Transcript FAQs HERE.

-What is the difference between unweighted and weighted GPA?
+What is the difference between the unweighted and weighted GPA?

 Many colleges and universities (especially out-of-state) will recalculate GPAs using their own scale and weighting system, on which our students’ courses would be labeled as Honors.
 Some colleges and universities will accept the highest GPA reported and others will use only the unweighted GPA.
 By reporting both a weighted and an unweighted GPA, we are giving Great Hearts students the recognition for their Honors coursework, and we are showing colleges the rigor of our curriculum, thus giving them the necessary tools to properly evaluate our students.